 La Princesa Staff and your Board of Directors are determined to make available as much information as possible to keep you informed of our actions and any disclosures that need to be made.
 This page will include yearly plans and goals, necessary disclosures that are also mailed directly to you, and any important odds-and-ends that we'd like to share with you.

-The Davis-Stirling Act requires that Homeowners Associations in California disclose certain information to their members yearly.
-A document with those disclosures is mailed to all members.
-It will also be included on this page for members to reference year-round.
+The Davis-Stirling Act requires that Homeowners Associations in California disclose certain information to their members annually.
+A document with those disclosures is mailed to all members and included below for reference year-round.
 Included in this section there will also be other items that are of importance to all members

 Here we will post those documents or links that the staff wants to share with you to keep those curious few informed.